avijitmishra/next.js/README.md

 # next.js
-create a backend next.js file to call API for website
+created a backend next.js file to call API for website enabling CORS